Venison Burgers With Red Currant Chutney

 Cook until softened a little but not too colored then remove from the heat and allow to cool.

-Whilst this is happening chop your parsley.
+While this is happening chop your parsley.

 Mix together the cooled onion, garlic and juniper berries with the venison, parsley, breadcrumbs, egg yolk and salt for the burger just enough for them to come together.